 Tell me a little bit about your personal life.
 Where were you born?
 School?
 Family?

-s dedicated most of their life to the service of others and pretty much live to help those in need around them.
+My parents dedicated most of their life to the service of others and pretty much live to help those in need around them.
 My dad was a butcher, then became a Church Minister working mainly in country towns.
-They definitely taught me hard work, empathy, service of humanity and bunch more and I’m so grateful that I still have them both in my life.
+They definitely taught me hard work, empathy, service to humanity, and a bunch more and I’m so grateful that I still have them both in my life.
 They make me a better man.

 How about your early business life?
 Where did you get started?